Strive to maintain mental & physical health and assure quality Health Care.

-The good news is that Medicare, a plan managed by the Federal government, kicks in on the first of the month that you turn 65.
+The good news for retirees is that Medicare, a plan managed by the Federal government, kicks in on the first of the month that you turn 65.
 Medicare includes basic hospital (Part A) and medical (Part B) insurance.
 Part A covers inpatient care in hospitals, including critical access hospitals and inpatient rehabilitation facilities.
 It also helps cover skilled nursing facility, hospice and home health care if you meet certain conditions.
 Part B helps cover medically-necessary services like doctors and other health care provider services to help maintain health and to keep certain illnesses from getting worse.
 Durable medical equipment (like wheelchairs, walkers, and hospital beds) and many preventative services (like screening, shots or vaccines, and yearly wellness visits) are included.

 If you're already getting Social Security checks, enrollment into the program should be automatic.
 You'll get your Medicare card three months before your 65th birthday.
 If you're not getting Social Security payments already, you have to enroll in Medicare.
 The Social Security Administration (SSA) handles the enrollment process for Medicare.
 Call SSA at (800) 772-1213, visit the web site (www.ssa.gov), or apply at your local Social Security office.
 Apply three months before your 65th birthday.
 That way, you can be sure that your benefits will start on time.

 Most people don’t pay a Part A premium because they paid Medicare taxes (for at least 40 quarters) while working.
 If you buy Part A, you'll pay $499.00 per month in 2022.
 If you paid Medicare taxes for less than 30 quarters, the standard Part A premium is $499.00 per month.
 If you paid Medicare taxes for 30-39 quarters, the standard Part A premium is $274.00 per month.

 You can get premium-free Part A at 65 if: